MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-database-security-roles.md

 ## Permissions

-You must be either a Database Admin on the specific database or an AllDatabasesAdmin to run these commands.
-For more information, see [role-based access control](access-control/role-based-access-control.md).
+You must have at least [Database Admin](access-control/role-based-access-control.md) permissions to run these commands.

 ## Database level security roles